 Ransomware was a hot topic at the 2017 HIMSS Annual Conference & Exhibition.

-Ransomware attempts to deny access to user’s data by encrypting the data with a key only known by the attacker.
-After the user’s data is encrypted, the ransomware directs the user to pay the ransom to the attacker in order to receive the decryption key.
-We discuss in our article “Watch for Dangerous Ransomware in Attachments and Links” in March of 2016, receiving a working key, or any key at all in exchange for a paid ransom is not a guarantee that you will be able to recover your data.
+Ransomware attempt to deny user access to data by encrypting it with a key only known by the attacker.
+After the user’s data is encrypted, the ransomware directs the user to pay te ransom to the attacker in order to receive the decryption key.
+We discussed in our March 2016 article “Watch for Dangerous Ransomware in Attachments and Links” that receiving a working key, or any key at all, in exchange for a paid ransom is not a guarantee that you will be able to recover your data.

 Maintaining HIPAA compliance helps covered entities and business associates prevent infections of ransomware by requiring the implementation of strong information security procedures.
 Recent guidance for healthcare companies focuses on the growing threat of ransomware and stresses the continued need for effective education, regular backups, and strong encryption, as a ransomware attack against plain-text health information is a considered a breach that must be disclosed.

 What are the most common methods used by cyber-criminals?

 - Spam emails that contain malicious attachments or links

 - The spreading from one infected computer to another

 - Have two forms of backup for important data

 - Make sure your organization is staying up to date on HIPAA guidance and compliance requirements